cryptocracy/boostx-site/content/pages/index.md

       Whether you're **sending STX, sBTC, or CC**, BoostX makes it effortless to **tip, reward, and transact** directly within your feed.
     actions:
-      - label: Get BoostX from Chrome Store
+      - label: Get BoostX from the Chrome Store
         altText: ''
         url: /
         showIcon: false